 Write your priorities down on paper or in a smartphone app to better visualize what you need in a home.
 Here are some things to consider:

 If you have a dog or two, you may want a fenced-in yard so they have plenty of space to run around safely.
 You might also be interested in starting a garden, or perhaps you just like the extra space for peace and quiet.

 Your specific needs determine how much space you need in a home.

 Do you anticipate any future changes in your household size?
-If so, you should think about how much space you may require to accommodate those changes in a 12 month plan.
+If so, you should think about fence financing to accommodate those changes in a 12 month plan.
 The larger your household, the more bedrooms and bathrooms you’ll need (unless you want to spend mornings waiting for your turn to shower).

 You may also consider if you’d like to have a large basement or bonus room to turn into a game room or home theater.
 If you’re an avid hobbyist, you may need an additional room for your workshop.